petraeerikinharju/NLP/README.md

 The *Interface.py* contains a simple interface to check similarities between two input sentences.

+*similarities.xlsx* is a spreadsheet of the STSS-131 sentence pairs, human made similarities, sim1 and sim2.

 The code in folder SOC_PMI is from https://github.com/pritishyuvraj/SOC-PMI-Short-Text-Similarity-